jaantollander/masters-thesis/content/21_puhti.md

 : \label{tab:slurm-partitions}
 Slurm partitions on Puhti.
-Each partition has a name associated with resource limits and a set of node types from Table \ref{tab:puhti-nodes}.
+Each partition has a name and resource limits such as time, task and node limit that a job can request on the partition.
+Node types, listed in Table \ref{tab:puhti-nodes}, dictates the set of nodes where job may run.
 Typically, memory and local storage limits are the same for the node type.
-TODO: explain node types, refer to previous table

 Puhti uses the Slurm workload manager, introduced in Section \ref{slurm-workload-manager}.
 At the time of writing, the version was 21.08.7, but it is updated regularly.